welucas2/spack-archer2/Readme.md

 ## Using spack

 `spack find`:  to view installed packages.
 Se `spack find -h` for options.
-`spack install`
+`spack install ${SPEC}` to install a specifick package name.
+A list of packages available on spack can be obtained with `spack list`.

 ### Creating packages

-A template for a spack package can be created by typing
+A scaffold for a spack package can be created by typing
 ```
 spack create --force --name hello_world https://github.com/lucaparisi91/hello_world/archive/refs/tags/v1.0.tar.gz
 ```

-# Notes

-You can use ftn --verbose to see the actual build commands which are invoked by the Cray wrapper.

-# Tests

-- install zlib with all compilers